hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 The above observation can be generalised.
 WASM can do any logic that a Turing complete machine could using the data available via queries.
 So in theory for event-based triggers, you could create an `AcceptAll` event filter and do all of the processing using the key-value store as persistent storage, and determining if you want to execute using easy to understand Rust code, and not our admittedly cumbersome, `EventFilters`.
 We don't want that.
 WASM takes up significantly more space, and takes longer to execute compared to plain ISI, which are slower than `EventFilters`.
 We want you to want to use the `EventFilters` because they would make the process much more efficient, and are working tirelessly to make the experience of using event filters much less cumbersome.

-However, as was mentioned on several occasions previously, implementing a feature well takes time and effort.
-Ergonomics must be balanced against safety and reliability, so we cannot just make things more easy to use.
+However, as was mentioned previously on several occasions, implementing a feature properly takes time and effort.
+Ergonomics must be balanced against safety and reliability, so we cannot just make things easier to use.
 We want them to retain many of the advantages of strong typing.

 ::: info